Kitware/CMake/Help/manual/cmake-file-api.7.rst

 "codemodel" version 2 "backtrace graph"
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``backtraceGraph`` member of a `"codemodel" version 2 "target" object`_ is a JSON object describing a graph of backtraces.
+The ``backtraceGraph`` member of a `"codemodel" version 2 "directory" object`_, or `"codemodel" version 2 "target" object`_ is a JSON object describing a graph of backtraces.
 Its nodes are referenced from ``backtrace`` members elsewhere in the containing object.
 The backtrace graph object members are:

 ``nodes``
   A JSON array listing nodes in the backtrace graph.
 Each entry